sublimetools/vue-cartography/README.md

 `height`: SVG height

 `scale`: Map zoom.
 Zoom in with lower values and zoom out with higher values

+`center`: Centers map on given coordinates of the form [longitude, latitude]

 `filter`: Check if properties.name matches the filter [Experimental]